andared/appium-py/README.md

 ---------------------------------------
 ### APK file is in directory
 ### Test-cases are in cases.txt
 ### In Pipfile are all information about libraries and modules.
-Duplicate is in requirements.md
+Duplicate is in requirements.txt
 ### Start script: $ pytest
 ### Emulator
 ```